BluCloudEngineer/UWA-Git-Good-Presentation-2022/README.md

 ## Web Application Usage

-The steps in this section are the same whether you run the code locally or using a Docker container.
+The usage commands are slightly different when running the code locally or using a Docker container.
+Follow the instructions based on how you plan to run the code.

+### Local Usage

+Follow this section if you are going to run the Python code on your local machine and not use a Docker container:

-### Main Webpage
+#### Main Webpage

 Open a web browser and navigate [to](http://127.0.0.1:5000/):